-What Are Defined Contribution Plans?
+What Are Defined Contribution (DC) Plans?

 Defined Contribution Plans are retirement plans incorporate require regular contributions, equal to a percentage of the employee’s salary, in their design.
 They are the opposite of Defined Benefit Plans, which are employer-sponsored retirement plans.
 Based on their salary and retirement planning goals, employees decide contribution limits.
 Several iterations of these plans are available in the market and they include 401(k) plans, 403(b) plans, and SIMPLE IRAs.
 Required minimum distributions after the age of 72 are mandatory for some IRAs in order to maintain their tax-free status.